Updated: Jan 6

 How storytelling is linked with Business?

-The way businesses convey their purpose is through storytelling, and businesses that share their purpose will appeal to consumers or customers.
-The product or service your company provides must not be the only thing you offer; you must differentiate yourself.
+Businesses convey their purpose businesses using stories through storytelling, and businesses that share their purpose will appeal to consumers or customers.
+Your company's product or service must not be the only thing you offer; you must differentiate yourself.
 Offering stories is a powerful brand-building technique regardless of the industry or the size of your business.

 Within businesses, stories are used for internal and external communications, collaboration, marketing, and sales.
 Telling a story can inspire peers, persuade clients, develop a marketing narrative, or even reposition your company in the minds of competitors.